Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

 ## REQUIREMENTS AND SECURITY CONSIDERATIONS

+* PHP: [Take a look here](https://docs.woocommerce.com/document/server-requirements/) to keep up with support.
+As of aug 2021, both WooCommerce and WordPress is about to jump into 7.4 and higher.
+  Also, [read here](https://wordpress.org/news/2019/04/minimum-php-version-update/) for information about lower versions of PHP.
+This plugin is written for 7.0 and higher - and the policy is following WooCommerce *lowest* requirement.
-* WooCommerce: v3.5.0 or higher (old features are ditched) and the actual support is set much higher.
+* **Required**: WooCommerce: v3.5.0 or higher!
+* **Required**: [SoapClient](https://php.net/manual/en/class.soapclient.php) with xml drivers and extensions.
+* **Required**: SSL - HTTPS **must** be **fully** enabled.
+This is a callback security measure, which is required from Resurs Bank.
+* Curl is highly **recommended** but not necessary.
+We suggest that you do not trust only PHP streams on this one as you may loose important features if you run explicitly with streams.
+* PHP streams?
+Yes, you still need them since SoapClient is actually using it.
 * WordPress: Preferably at least v5.5.
 It has supported, and probably will, older releases but it is highly recommended to go for the latest version as soon as possible if you're not already there.
   See [here](https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/) for more information.
-* HTTPS *must* be enabled in both directions.
-This is a callback security measure.
-* XML and SoapClient must be available.
-* Curl is *recommended* but not necessary.
-* PHP: [Take a look here](https://docs.woocommerce.com/document/server-requirements/) to keep up with support.
-As of aug 2021, both WooCommerce and WordPress is about to jump into 7.4 and higher.
-  Also, [read here](https://wordpress.org/news/2019/04/minimum-php-version-update/) for information about lower versions of PHP.

 ### NEWS AND UPDATES